creativogee/nest-cron-manager/README.md

 #### 3. `method`:

-The cron job will execute a method defined on your `CronJobService` class.
-The method name MUST match the cronConfig name and you must provide the cronExpression.
+The `nest-cron-manager` will execute methods defined on your `CronJobService` class if the jobType is set to `method`, there is a valid cronExpression, and most importantly the method name matches an existing `CronConfig` name.

 ```sh
 curl -X 'POST' \